 When multiple Wi-Fi networks overlap, it can cause so much interference that you'll all suffer from slow Wi-Fi speeds which means web pages will take longer to load and videos might stutter when streaming from YouTube or iPlayer.

-Which Wi-Fi channel is the best?
+Which is the best Wi-Fi channel?

 Start by ensuring your phone or tablet is connected to your Wi-Fi network (as opposed to 3G or 4G) and then open the app.
 If your router has separate networks for 2.4GHz and 5GHz connect to each in turn and check whether one or other is less crowded.